Pavement Accident Claims for Compensation

 Beacon Law are specialist, professional Personal Injury Solicitors with a wealth of experience in dealing with claims against local authorities.
 We can provide you with specialist legal advice on making a claim and guide you through the process, whilst negotiating the best settlement for your accident and injuries.

-Our specialist personal injury solicitors are highly experienced in handling road traffic claims.
+Our specialist personal injury solicitors are highly experienced in handling pavement claims.
 We have recovered substantial damages for client’s injured on the road.
-To find out more about making a claim after a road traffic accident on a no-win, no fee basis, take a look at the funding section on our website.
+We will take on your case on a no win, no fee basis, meaning you will only be required to pay our fees if you win your claim.
+To find out more about on a no-win, no fee basis, take a look at the funding section on our website.

 For a free, no-obligation assessment of your claim call one of our specialist personal injury lawyers today on 0330 1332 857 or complete our online enquiry form and one of our experts will call you back.